plannigan/columbo/docs/index.md

     * As part of the text of a question
     * As part of the text of a default value
     * To decide if a question should be skipped
+    * To decide if a message should be displayed
 * Accept answers from the command line in addition to prompting the user.

 ## Example